phalcon-orphanage/docs/en/tutorial-basic.md

 <a href="/signup">Sign Up Here!</a>
 ```

-To generate the link for the `<a>` tag, we use the [Phalcon\Tag](tag) component.
+To generate the link for the `<a>` tag, we use the [Phalcon\Html\TagFactory](html-tagfactory) component.
 This is a utility class that offers an easy way to build HTML tags with framework conventions in mind.
 This class is also a service registered in the Dependency Injector, so we can use `$this->tag` to access its functionality.

-> **NOTE**: `Phalcon\Tag` is already registered in the DI container since we have used the `Phalcon\Di\FactoryDefault` container.
+> **NOTE**: `Phalcon\Html\TagFactory` is already registered in the DI container since we have used the `Phalcon\Di\FactoryDefault` container.
 If you registered all the services on your own, you will need to register this component in your container to make it available in your application.
 {: .alert .alert-info }

-The [Phalcon\Tag](tag) component also uses the previously registered [Phalcon\Uri](uri) component to correctly generate URIs.
-A more detailed article regarding HTML generation [can be found here](tag).

 ![](/assets/images/content/tutorial-basic-2.png)